vezel-dev/novadrop/doc/game/network-protocol.md

 * `offset_t` values are `uint16_t` indexes into a packet, including the header.
 * `float` and `double` are IEEE 754 `binary32` and `binary64`, respectively.
 * Characters (i.e. `char16_t`) are UTF-16 and little endian.
+* Strings (i.e. `u16string`) are a series of valid `char16_t` characters
+  followed by a NUL character.
 * Fields are laid out in the declared order with no implied padding anywhere.

 ## Encryption

-TODO: Describe the key exchange and the (very insecure) encryption algorithm.
+TODO: Describe the (insecure) key exchange and the PIKE algorithm.

 ## Packet Header